 A Notice of Supplemental Assessment relates to a new assessment resulting from a change in ownership or new construction.

-Over the years, numerous private firms have issued statewide mass mailing, some of them looking like official government paperwork, advising property owners that for a fee, sometimes in the range of several hundred dollars, the issuer will assist the property owner in having his or her property assessment reviewed or appealed.
+Over the years, numerous private firms have issued statewide mass mailings, some printed to look like official government paperwork, advising property owners that for a fee, sometimes in the range of several hundred dollars, the issuer will assist the property owner in having his or her property assessment reviewed or appealed.
 The services charged for in these mailings offer nothing that the taxpayer cannot accomplish, free of charge, with a simple phone call.

-Each year, the Assessor reviews tens of thousands of properties for a potential reduction in value.
+Each year, the Assessor reviews tens of thousands of properties for a potential reduction in assessed value.
 Currently, over 85,000 Kern County property owners realize a reduction in their Proposition 13 base value.
 Though the Assessor tries to resolve value disputes, not all reviews end to the taxpayer's satisfaction.
-If the taxpayer wishes to go beyond an informal review, filing an assessment appeal is cost free.
+If the taxpayer wishes to go beyond an informal review, filing an assessment appeal is also cost free.